GerritCodeReview/plugins_serviceuser/src/main/resources/Documentation/rest-api-config.md

   }
 ```

-As response a detailed [AccountInfo](../../../Documentation/rest-api-accounts.html#account-info)
+As response a [ServiceUserInfo](#service-user-info) entity is returned
-entity is returned that describes the created account.
+that describes the created account.

 #### Response